 “I will express remorse over the past war, our post-war path as a pacifist nation, and how Japan should further contribute to the Asia-Pacific region and the world in the future,” Abe told reporters.

-- Japan PM Shinzo Abe sends offering to war shrine
+- Japan PM Shinzo Abe to skip China visit for WW2 anniversary: reports

 - No new WWII apology from Japanese PM Abe; China, South Korea critical